RhinoRhys/radarr-collections/README.md

 ## Running
 Download and extract the zip or clone with git to a location of your choice.
 Edit config.py with your values then, in Command Prompt or Terminal, navigate into the downloaded folder and run `python rcm.py` to initiate a scan.<br>

 After the initial scan, it will save a list of all the TMDB IDs in your Radarr database and all the Collection IDs discovered.
-Once this is saved, running the script again in the default mode will run an update scan, only checking movies that have been added to Radarr since and then rechecking the collections for new additions.
+Once this is saved, running the script again will run an update scan, only checking movies that have been added to Radarr since and then rechecking the collections for new additions.

 #### Options